chrisboden/knowledgesync/README.md

-# Google Docs to Markdown Sync Utility
+# Google Workspace to Local Sync Utility

-This utility automatically synchronizes Google Docs from a specified Google Drive folder to local Markdown files, with AI-powered metadata extraction.
-It uses async processing for efficient metadata generation and handles image references cleanly.
+This utility automatically synchronizes Google Docs and Sheets from a specified Google Drive folder to local files:
+- Google Docs are converted to Markdown files
+- Google Sheets are converted to CSV files
+- Includes AI-powered metadata extraction for documents
+- Uses async processing for efficient metadata generation
+- Handles image references cleanly

 ## Setup